-Commonly Seen Dental Allergies
+Commonly Seen Allergies to Dental Medications

 - Penicillin.
 Some form of penicillin appears in a number of antibiotic medications and allergic reactions range from very mild to severe.
-For patients who suffer from penicillin-type allergies, your Kildeer, IL dentist has a couple of options.
+For patients who suffer from penicillin-type allergies, your dentist has a couple of options.
 If the reaction to penicillin is simply a mild rash, the doctor can choose to use it anyway, with patient consent.
 However, more often than not cephalosporin is used in place of penicillin to prevent the patient from enduring any kind of reaction.

 - Codeine.
-A majority of pain relievers have a some from of codeine in the formula since it’s highly effective.
-This opiate-based medication can cause those with allergies to have weakened heart rates, shortness of breath, and may even stop the heart from beating altogether.
+A majority of pain relievers have some from of codeine in the formula since it’s highly effective.
+This opiate-based medication can cause those with allergies to have weakened heart rates, and shortness of breath, and may even stop the heart from beating altogether.
 Should you have a codeine allergy, the doctor may offer demerol as a substitute.

 - Local anesthesia.
 Unlike an allergy to codeine and penicillin, which only poses a minor setback, allergies to local anesthesia can prohibit treatment.
 Local anesthesia is necessary for the completion of many dental procedures, including root canals, extractions, and even fillings.
-If you’re allergic to anesthesia, Dr. Fondriest can find alternative methods of sedation to complete any procedure you many need.
+If you’re allergic to anesthesia, Dr. Fondriest can find alternative methods of sedation to complete any procedure you may need.

 - Latex.
-While this allergy isn’t medicine related, latex allergies can still prove quite severe amongst some patients.
+While this allergy isn’t medicine related, latex allergies can still prove quite severe among some patients.
 Yet, it’s one of the easiest ones to resolve in the field of dentistry.
 Simply inform the dentist and hygienist about the latex allergy before treatment to allow them to utilize other gloves.